How to Value Used Chemical Equipment

 Why Should You Sell to Louisiana Chemical Equipment Company?

-We’re more than a premier international chemical equipment supplier — we’re also a top buyer of chemical industry equipment.
+Louisiana Chemical Equipment Company is more than a premier international chemical equipment supplier — we’re also a top buyer of chemical industry equipment.
 Our experienced appraisal team will consider anything you want to sell, from cooling towers to centrifuges.

 In addition to appraising and buying used equipment, we also provide the following services: